 - Canola or peanut oil, for frying

-Working in roughly 2-cup batches, wrap carrots, squash, sweet potatoes, potatoes, and onion in cheesecloth that has been folded over twice.
+Working in roughly 2-cup batches, wrap carrots, squash, sweet potato, russet potato, and onion in cheesecloth that has been folded over twice.
 Tie corners around the handle of a wooden spoon and twist bundle until liquid flows out and vegetables are dry.
 Add squeezed vegetables to a large mixing bowl and toss to combine thoroughly.

 Stir in ginger, paprika, coriander, and cumin.
-Mix in eggs and matzo meal (you should be able to form patties that just stick together in your hands; if it is too wet, add more matzo meal 1 tablespoon at a time, until patties can be properly formed).
+Mix in eggs and matzo meal.
+You should be able to form patties that just stick together in your hands; if the mixture is too wet, add more matzo meal, 1 tablespoon at a time, until patties can be properly formed.
 Stir in salt and pepper.

-Heat 1/2 inch of oil in a cast iron skillet over medium-high heat until a shred of potato immediately bubbles.
+Heat 1/2 inch oil in a cast iron skillet over medium-high heat until a shred of potato immediately bubbles when dropped in.
 Form a small amount of latke mixture into a disk and fry on both sides until golden brown to test for seasoning.
-Add more salt and pepper if needed.
+Taste and add more salt and pepper if needed.

-Form patties about 3 inches wide and 1 inch thick in the center and slide into pan, cooking no more than 4 at a time.
-Fry until a golden brown crust forms on bottom, then flip using a slotted spatula and fork and fry until golden brown on other side and cooked through, approximately 3 minutes per side.
+Form patties about 3 inches wide and 1 inch thick in the center and slide into pan (no more than 4 at a time).
+Fry until a golden-brown crust forms on bottom, then flip using a slotted spatula and fork and fry until golden brown on other side and cooked through, approximately 3 minutes per side.
 If a darker crust is desired, continue cooking on each side to desired doneness.

-Transfer to a sheet pan lined with paper towels to cool for two minutes, then serve with applesauce and sour cream at the table.
+Transfer to a baking sheet lined with paper towels and let cool for 2 minutes.
+Serve with applesauce and sour cream at the table.